-The official currency of Uruguay is the Uruguayan Peso (UYU), but US Dollars are also accepted by some tourist businesses, retailers and taxi drivers.
-The peso is divided into 100 centécimos.
-Currency can be exchanged at banks and Money Exchange Shops, which both offer similar exchange rates.
+The official currency of Uruguay is the Uruguayan Peso (UYU), but some tourist businesses, retailers and taxi drivers also accept US Dollars.
+The peso is divided into 100 centésimos.
+Currency can be exchanged at banks and Money Exchange Shops, which offer similar exchange rates.
+It is important to always keep some change.
 Exchange rates tend to fluctuate frequently.
 There are plenty of ATMs available in shopping centres and attached to banks in commercial areas, but not all cards are accepted.
-Credit cards, including Visa, MasterCard, American Express and Diners Club, are widely accepted by shops and restaurants.
-Travellers cheques are easiest to exchange if in US Dollars.
+Credit cards, including Visa and MasterCard, are widely accepted by shops and restaurants.

 Currency Exchange Rates

 We are looking for contributors for our Uruguay travel guide.
 If you are a local, a regular traveller to Uruguay or a travel professional with time to contribute and answer occasional forum questions, please contact us.

 Intrepid Travel is one of the world's leading suppliers of small group adventures focused on getting off the beaten track and having real life experiences in Uruguay.